IGSN/igsn-json/examples/examples.md

 ## The lifecycle of a sample

 To show how all these parts fit together to give rich sample metadata across organizations, we'll make up a little story about a tooth discovered in Lake Mungo in Australia (acutally this is pretty close to real science but told from a non-expert point of view).

+> Note that we're glomming several YAML files into a single one for this example for clarity.
+These would normally be seperate docuements/resources on the server.
+If you use the convert.py command to convert these to JSON the script will glom them all into an array.